standage/weather-IL/README.md

 For this exercise, we will split into two groups.
 Each group will be in charge of writing a program to download and process weather data.

-We will all work together to discuss what the two programs should do and how they should talk to each other, and then write unit tests for validating correct behavior.
+* First, we will all work together to discuss what the two programs should do and how they should talk to each other.
+* Next, we will all work together to write unit tests for validating correct behavior.
-Then we will split up into the two groups to write code that satisfies our unit tests.
+* Then we will split up into the two groups to write code that satisfies our unit tests.

 If all goes well, once the two scripts are passing the unit tests, they should be able to communicate properly with each other and with the plotting script.

 ## Stretch goals